kursadsahin0/KursatSahin/README.md

-I'm looking for a Front end position.
+I'm looking for  Front end position.

 ✅ I’m interested in Web development since second year of the university.
 I started to develop Project with Javascript and React.